 Project P4.
 Local Housing Needs Assessment Review

-The Parish Council, working with local volunteers and the Local Planning Authority, carried out a review of the Housing Need Assessment in February 2023.
-The results were used to update FM16 to ensure the NP remains relevant to current needs.
+The Parish Council, working with local volunteers and the Local Planning Authority, will review and update the Housing Need Assessment over the Plan period, and publish the most recent assessment on the Parish Council website.